OrbiterToad/davinci-chatbot/README.md

+#### This is a blogpost originaly posted to dev.to [link to article](https://dev.to/sunflowertoadtheorbiter/creating-a-simple-but-intelligent-chatbot-with-open-ai-3kph)

 # Creating a ChatBot with Open-AIs text-davinci-002

 So I have been using GitHub copilot for a while now.
 GitHub Copilot is a Plugin for VSCode/JB IDEs/NVIM that provides